UseAName21/Sandseed/README.md

 ## Disclaimer
 This project and its contents are not affiliated with, funded, authorized, endorsed by, or in any way associated with YouTube, Google LLC or any of its affiliates and subsidiaries.

-Any trademark, service mark, trade name, or other intellectual property rights used in this project are owned by the respective owners.}
+Any trademark, service mark, trade name, or other intellectual property rights used in this project are owned by the respective owners.-->